-(a) lay down rules and procedures for ensuring recognition throughout the Union of all forms of judgments and judicial decisions;

-(b) prevent and settle conflicts of jurisdiction between Member States;

-(c) support the training of the judiciary and judicial staff;

-(d) facilitate cooperation between judicial or equivalent authorities of the Member States in relation to proceedings in criminal matters and the enforcement of decisions.

-2. To the extent necessary to facilitate mutual recognition of judgments and judicial decisions and police and judicial cooperation in criminal matters having a cross-border dimension, European framework laws [Directives] may establish minimum rules.
+- (a) lay down rules and procedures for ensuring recognition throughout the Union of all forms of judgments and judicial decisions; - (b) prevent and settle conflicts of jurisdiction between Member States; - (c) support the training of the judiciary and judicial staff; - (d) facilitate cooperation between judicial or equivalent authorities of the Member States in relation to proceedings in criminal matters and the enforcement of decisions. - 2.
+To the extent necessary to facilitate mutual recognition of judgments and judicial decisions and police and judicial cooperation in criminal matters having a cross-border dimension, the European Parliament and the Council, acting in accordance with the ordinary legislative procedure, may adopt Directives to establish minimum rules.
 Such rules shall take into account the differences between the legal traditions and systems of the Member States.